kimamovic21/udemy-practical-typescript-course-johnsmilga/01-typescript-tutorial/README.md

 ## Classes - Getters and Setters

-Getters and setters are special methods in a class that allow you to control how a property is accessed and modified.They are used like properties, not methods, so you don't use parentheses to call them.
+Getters and setters are special methods in a class that allow you to control how a property is accessed and modified.
+They are used like properties, not methods, so you don't use parentheses to call them.

 ```ts
 class Book {